Micheline Roquebrune: Who Is Sean Connery’s Wife?

 This Was Sean’s Second Marriage

 Sean was previously married to the Australian-born actor Diane Cilento.
-He also had his only son, Jason Connery, with Cilento.
+He had his only son, Jason Connery, with Cilento.

-Micheline had also been married twice before, and has three children from her previous marriages – Oliver, Micha and Stephane.
-As a couple, Sean and Micheline never had their own children together.
+Micheline had also been married twice before and has three children from her previous marriages — Oliver, Micha and Stephane.

+In their later years, Micheline and Sean owned multiple properties around the globe but spent the majority of their time in the Bahamas.
+The pair bought a beautiful, isolated home in the private gated community of Lyford Cay, and enjoyed the sun and the sea in their retirement on New Providence Island.

+“I’ve had a great career and I suppose I am in retirement,” Sean told Closer in 2020.
+“Sinking a good putt or actually winning a round of golf makes my day.
+That doesn’t happen as often as I’d like, especially if I am playing against Micheline, she’s too good.”

-Besides raising her children and golfing, Micheline has been painting professionally for decades.
+Aside from raising her children and golfing, Micheline has been painting professionally for decades.
 She creates her work using “simplified forms, unexpected croppings and changes of scale”.

 Micheline has also appeared on screen in 1983’s Never Say Never Again: Royal Film Premiere, 1998’s The Battle of the Bonds, 1999’s Sagas and other projects.